zhixiangyao/vite-apple-list-fade-in/README.md

+# vite apple list fade in

-使用 vite 开发 Apple iPhone 12 页面卷动逐行滑入效果
+Use Vite for Apple iPhone 12 page scrolling line by line slide